Take 5 to Improve the Performance of your Procurement Team

 What will you do when your competitors use blockchain as part of their procurement??

-It made me realise that there is a massive gap in procurement leadership.
+It made me realise that there is a massive gap in procurement leadership and this is holding back innovation and progress.

 We can do so much more to move away from the antiquated leadership styles and embrace and implement procurement intelligence.